Thanks to Rob for this great tip – I had no idea this was possible, so hopefully there’s others out there who will find this useful!

 - show missing devices in device manager

-- remove hidden devices from device manager
+- how to uninstall other devices from device manager

-- device manager cmd
+- windows device manager delete old devices

 Trackback from your site.